albertzak/open/readme.md

 Perspective

 Security and Privacy, and even reliability, rely on the inabilities of programs, not so much the abilities.
 Unix fails the capability test because **there are too many ways for programs to have effects, or receive information.
 Manuals list ways to do things.
-You don’t find in manuals even claims such as “the above are all those ways”.** A kernel programmer is usually pleased that he has provided a new way to move information around.
-I worry about the Mac’s 115 kernel extensions.
+You don't find in manuals even claims such as "the above are all those ways".** A kernel programmer is usually pleased that he has provided a new way to move information around.
+I worry about the Mac's 115 kernel extensions.
 Another observation is that connection begets connection; message may convey capabilities.
 More importantly: Only connection begets connection.